Retro aluminum Christmas trees in Brevard, North Carolina

 More holiday fun in Brevard

-Holiday window decorating competition – Local businesses compete for awards.
-Vote for your favorite during the Light up the Night Holiday Stroll.
+Holiday window decorating competition: Local businesses compete for awards.
+You can vote for your favorite during the Light up the Night Holiday Stroll.